daniel5gh/blog/_posts/2023-02-26-reviving-blog.markdown

 [them](https://duckduckgo.com/?q=gitlab+CVE+RCE&ia=web) allowing RCE and GitLab has become quite popular so people are actively hunting for vulnerable instances.

 The Omnibus docker container I was running had a volume bind mount.
-To move the intance, all I did was stopping the container on the source machine.
+To move the instance, all I did was stopping the container on the source machine.
 I was then using `rsync` transferring everything over to the target machine, both the contents of the persistent volumes and the `docker-compose.yml`.